Vancouver School of Theology presents

 Cancellation Policy: If VST cancels the event, you will receive a full refund of all fees paid.
 If withdrawal notification is received by the Registrar 7 days prior to the event, refund will be given ($25 administrative fee non-refundable).
 Less then 7 days prior to the beginning of the event, no refund will be given.

 Parking Information: Where at all possible, please use public transit.
-Limited parking is available on Saturday at VST for $5/day.
-Additional nearby parking at UBC’s Rose Parkade and North Parkade for $6/day.
+There is presently no parking at VST.
+Nearby parking at UBC’s Rose Parkade and North Parkade is available for $7/day.

 Kung Jaadee (Roberta Kennedy) is a Haida singer, storyteller, and drummer.
 She has performed for hundreds of audiences across Canada and parts of the United States for nearly twenty years at festivals, schools, museums, aboriginal celebrations, and conferences.
 She is originally from Haida Gwaii and has most recently lived in Yellowknife, NWT and Winnipeg, Manitoba, where she served as Storyteller-in-Residence at the University of Manitoba Centre for Creative Writing and Oral Culture.
 Kung Jaadee is also a primary school teacher.